 Hello.
 Are you high?
 If yes, put on this song, perhaps one of the 20-plus-minute extended live psychotropic space/time asynchronous telephony jam versions where you could swear the band—let alone anyone listening to them—doesn’t even remember, let alone know, let alone care what song they were even playing at the time, though rest assured the studio version is just as excellent even without the bolted-on segues and chemical assistance.

 If no: do you wish to become high?
 If so, please see the previous paragraph.
 [A-]

 “Your Time Is Gonna Come”

 You can’t accurately describe much from the first album as being “out of place,” considering how at the time the first album was the only place.
 But listen to that winding organ married to that big, wide-open folk slide, and ask yourself where any of it resurfaced again on the neighboring tracks.
-They didn’t, of course, but delivered here with such authority the band could get away with reaching into the bag of tricks right out of the gate.
+They didn’t, of course, but having delivered those here with such authority the band could get away with reaching into its bag of tricks right out of the gate.
 Bonham may have laid off this one, and lyrically there’s not much here worth exploring, and yet these gaps between the aural and visceral reveal yet another illusion the band had mastered: that there could be so much, even when there was so clearly so little.
 [B]

 “Black Mountain Side”